carte731/SNP_Context/README.md

 * Parsed .BED files
 * .FASTA files
 * Consolidated rejected nuleotide positions from .BAM file
-* Consolidated rejceted Indels .FASTA files
+* Consolidated rejceted Indels .FASTA file
 * Word Counts tables
 * Combined Counts tables

 ### If 'all Data' is **FALSE** (default):
 * Consolidated rejected nuleotide positions from .BAM file
-* Consolidated rejceted Indels .FASTA files
+* Consolidated rejected Indels .FASTA file
 * Word Counts tables
 * Combined Counts tables

 ## Misc Info

 ### Error Handling
-* SNP Context catches any errors that may occur during runtime and saves it to a file **SNP_CONTEXT_ERROR_LOG.txt** called in the SNP Context script directory location.
+* SNP Context catches any errors that may occur during runtime and saves it to a file called **SNP_CONTEXT_ERROR_LOG.txt** located in the SNP Context script directory.

 ### Generated PBS job script location
-* A PBS job script is generated in MSI mode, that file is saved in the SNP Context script directory location.
+* A PBS job script is generated in MSI mode, that file is saved in the SNP Context script directory.